IST356M001SP25/assignment-08-czhou42/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In this assignment, I learned how to transform datasets for visualization by grouping and filtering based on thresholds, and how to build interactive dashboards with Streamlit.
+I practiced merging data carefully to maintain correct relationships, especially when adding lat/lon information for maps.
+I struggled a bit with tuning the size of map markers based on the amount of fines — scaling values for visual clarity took some trial and error.
+I also realized I need more practice designing charts that accurately reflect the data without overwhelming the user.
+Overall, this assignment helped me see that data often needs reshaping even after cleaning, depending on the type of visualization I want to create.